 Still, there is the question of who will be held liable for accidents when automatic driving technology does fail.
 The question is easier to answer for high and full automation technology failures, liability for which is likely to fall on the shoulders of manufacturers via product liability litigation.
 Automatic driving technologies which are limited to certain functions and which require human intervention for situational correction, though, may be more complicated since there is likely to be the question of the relative role of human error and technology failure in the accident.

-In our next post, we’ll continue looking at this issue and the importance of accident victims working with an experienced attorney as these issues are addressed in the courts.
+In our next post, we’ll continue looking at this issue and the importance of accident victims working with an experienced car accident attorney in Lexington as these issues are addressed in the courts.

 Business Insider, “Tesla is already showing how the insurance industry will be disrupted by self-driving cars,” Danielle Muoio, Feb.
 26, 2017.